 There are probably dozens of ways to live well in Mexico.
 Last year I chose a quiet condominium in Mazatlán’s north end.
-Practically vacant during the summer months, I enjoyed solitary walks and Mexican sunsets from under palapas only a water taxi trip away from the El Cid Marina yachts and pelicans.
+Practically vacant during the summer months, I enjoyed solitary walks and Mexican sunsets under palapas that were only a water taxi trip away from the El Cid Marina, its yachts and its pelicans.

 Any aspiring writer would find it ideal if desiring scenic seclusion.
-At that end of Mazatán however, I rarely found anyone to chat with during my strolls and a cup of coffee or lunch were a cab ride away.
-This year, I decided that a little more humanity around me during the day might be welcome during my periodic breaks from working.
+At that end of Mazatán however, I rarely found anyone to chat with during my strolls.
+A cup of coffee or lunch were a cab ride away.
+This year, I decided that a little more humanity around me during the day would be welcome during during my breaks.

 Unabashedly tourist, the Zona Dorada is chockablock with tiendas of the type typical in Mexican tourist areas, and loaded with hotels and restaurants both casual and upscale.

 They are tourist areas for a reason.
-I don’t feel any less authentic as an expat in Mexico by living in a tourist zone here in Mazatlán than I did living in the Garden District, colonial Alexandria, Pacific Beach or LODO.
+I don’t feel any less authentic as an expat in Mexico living in a tourist zone here in Mazatlán than I did living in the Garden District, colonial Alexandria, Pacific Beach or LODO.
 They are neighborhoods people like to vacation, why not live in them instead?

 There are probably hundreds of condos just like it up and down the coast for those willing to brave the heat of the low season and understand how electricity bills work here.
-As I have mentioned in previous blogs, this life costs half of what life in Colorado costs.
-The lower cost of housing is where you find a big percent of the savings you accomplish by living in Mexico.
+As I have mentioned in previous blogs, this life costs half of what life in most large cities costs.
+The lower cost of housing is where you find a big percentage of the savings you accomplish by living in Mexico.

-Perhaps mine will be over-run by expats in the high season, when I understand over 20,000 expats visit the city.
-Once December arrives, the areas offers the charms snowbirds prefer; balmy weather, lively bars and restaurants, full restaurants and plenty of English-speakers to socialize with.
+Perhaps this resort will be over-run by expats in the high season, when approximately 20,000 snowbird hit the city.
+Once December arrives, the areas offers the charms that snowbirds prefer; balmy weather, lively bars and restaurants, full restaurants and plenty of English-speakers to socialize with.

-But for now, in the temporada baja, the tourists in my resort are Mexicans on summer vacation.
+For now however, the only tourists in my resort are the Mexican nationals on summer vacation.
 I was delighted to find the pool area made up of exclusively Mexican families, whom at one time I had forgotten could also be tourists.